maxpatiiuk/code-share/misc/notes/vscode.md

 TODO: Review all installed plugins as a reminder.
 Also:

 - [ ] Node.js REPL
+  - Though, this might be better replaced by Chrome DevTools' snippets.
+    - Cons of DevTools' snippets:
+      - No Vim keyboard shortcuts
+      - No easy file system access
+    - Pros of DevTools' snippets:
+      - Always there, easily accessible, and can save snippets for later
+      - Access to the DOM
 - [ ] Search node_modules

 ### Maybe later